 Please complete the National Direct Consultation Form by January 4th, 2023, if you're interested in AmeriCorps competitive grants.

 Instructions are located on the first page of the survey.
 Upon completing this form, you may be contacted for additional information.
 Contact Suzana Kantardzic, MSA’s Director of AmeriCorps, for more information concerning our National Direct consultation process!

-AmeriCorps is a national network of programs that engages nearly 75,000 Americans each year in service to meet critical needs in education, the environment, public safety, homeland security, and other areas.
-In Massachusetts, there are more than 2,000 members serving each year to meet critical needs in the Commonwealth including providing tutoring and mentoring services to children, legal assistance for individuals and families, providing health education and job readiness workshops, and maintaining our natural resources and public lands, and much more.
+AmeriCorps is a federally-supported, national network of programs that engages nearly 75,000 Americans each year in service to meet critical needs in education, the environment, public safety, homeland security, and other areas.
+In Massachusetts, there are 2,000 members serving at over 500 host sites each year, where they provide tutoring and mentoring services to children, help individuals and families with legal assistance, lead health education and job readiness workshops, maintain our natural resources and public lands, and much more.

-As the state commission on service and volunteerism, the Massachusetts Service Alliance administers funding from the Corporation for National and Community Service to AmeriCorps programs in the Commonwealth.
+As the state commission on service and volunteerism, the Massachusetts Service Alliance administers funding from the Corporation for National and Community Service to AmeriCorps state programs in the Commonwealth.
 In addition, MSA monitors and evaluates the implementation of the Massachusetts AmeriCorps state programs.

 Check out this page for individuals interested in becoming an AmeriCorps member!

 Check out this page for organizations interested in becoming a partner with AmeriCorps in Massachusetts or hosting members!